SpikeInterface/spikeinterface/README.md

   * it doesn't depend on spikeextractors/spiketoolkit/spikesorters/spikecomparison/spikewidgets anymore

-To install the olde `spikeinterface` API, you can use pip and point to the old version:
+To install the old `spikeinterface` API (version<0.90), you can use pip and point to the old version:

 ```bash
 pip install spikeinterface==0.13
 ```

-The recommended is to use new version.
+We strongly recommend using the new version.

 ## Citation